shriharivish/Bone_Segmentation/README.md

 3. "Snakes.m" - Active contouring based thresholding implemented (pre-processing steps implemented).
 4. "Otsu.m" - Otsu's thresholding implementation.

-Please use fudge factors based on the suggestions in the corresponding files.
+The preprocessing steps involve histogram equalisation followed by median filtering for nosie removal.Please use fudge factors based on the suggestions in the corresponding files.

-"Soebl_Function.m" uses the inbuilt MATLAB Sobel Thresholding capability.
+"Sobel_Function.m" uses the inbuilt MATLAB Sobel Thresholding capability.
 The "Sobel_Implementation.m" file has the basic Sobel thresholding implementation.

 Feel free to use any off the shelf standard MRI image for your testing.

+_I can be contacted for the official project report or any further clarifications._